KubaBoi/kelp/README.md

 byte1 num2 = *num1;
 ```

 `num1` and `num2` will have same value but different memory address.
+In case that `num1` and `num2` do not have same sizes, compilator will print a warning about precision and copied would be the lower count of bytes.

 ### Warning!!

 If copying address remember to use `byte` data type or `FRE` instruction as in first example.
-Otherwise `num2` would allocate some memory, but after copy pointer instruction, this allocated memory will be unreachable.
+Otherwise `num2` would allocate some memory, but after `CPT` instruction, this allocated memory will be unreachable.

 In the second example there is no need to `FRE` instruction because allocated memory will be filled with values;